michael-mszn/RechargeTerminal/README.md

 - if ./start_linux.sh throws "cannot execute: required file not found", do:
 > dos2unix start_linux.sh

--The setup has finished here.
+- The setup has finished here.
 Go to https://ellioth.othdb.de/.
 You should be able to access the following routes: /, /test, /login, /charging, /profile